microsoft/BotBuilder-V3/Builder/Node/libraries/latest.md

 ## Release Notes
 The framework is still in preview mode so developers should expect breaking changes in future versions of the framework.
 A list of current issues can be found on our [GitHub Repository](https://github.com/Microsoft/BotBuilder/issues).

+### v0.10.1
+* Fixed a bug preventing BotConnectorBot configured greeting messages from being delivered.
+* Fixed a couple of issues with Prompts.choice() when not using ListStyle.auto.
+* Updated LKG build and package.json version.

 ### v0.10.0
 * Added logic to automatically detect messages from the emulator.
 This removes the need to manually set an environment variable to configure talking to the emulator.